mpalash/aliakbarmehta/_content/no-one-at-the-ceremony-remembers-to-mention-the-artist-essay-for-vidha-saumya’s-exhibition-no-one-at-the-ceremony-remembers-to-mention-the-artist-third-space-2015.md

 ---
 title: >-
-  No one at the ceremony remembers to mention the artist, essay for Vidha Saumya’s exhibition No one at the ceremony remembers to mention the artist, Third Space, 2015
+  Published~ No one at the ceremony remembers to mention the artist, essay for Vidha Saumya’s exhibition No one at the ceremony remembers to mention the artist, Third Space, 2015
 parent: 'Published '
 layout: 'null'
 type: publication